anton-pershin/lecture-me/README.md

-# template-hydra-project
+# Lecture me
-A template for any hydra project
+An LLM-backed Telegram bot for self-education over your own notes

 ## Getting started